Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Those are not all the same use case.

-A research instrument, imaging system, laboratory exposure setup, and handheld consumer wellness wand should not be treated as interchangeable.
+A research instrument, imaging system, spectroscopy platform, laboratory exposure setup, medical system, and handheld consumer wellness wand should not be treated as interchangeable.

 Is Terahertz Radiation Non-Ionizing?